briceshun/MM1-Queueing-Model/README.md

 * <b>Input Source</b>: the vehicles arriving from various roads onto the ramp.
 * <b>Calling Population</b>: the vehicles calling population is <i>Infinite Calling Population</i>.
 * <b>Queuing System</b>: the process of queueing up on the ramp and waiting to be able to merge with the motorway.
-* <b>Queuing Configuration & Discipline</b>: how the vehicles proceed across the Ramp and behave in their lanes.
+* <b>Queuing Configuration & Discipline</b>: how the vehicles proceed across the ramp and behave in their lanes.
 * <b>Service Mechanism</b>: the way the vehicles are allowed to merge (how they are served).
 * <b>Mean Arrival Rate (μ)</b>: the mean arrival frequency per second.
 * <b>Mean Service Rate (λ)</b>: the mean merging frequency per second.
 * <b>Service Utilisation Factor (ρ)</b>: mean arrivals (capacity demand) per mean merging (available capacity).

-In our case, the mean arrival rate of vehicles on the Ramp exceeds its service time, which leads to an exponentially increasing queue size.
+In our case, the mean arrival rate of vehicles on the ramp exceeds its service time, which leads to an exponentially increasing queue size.

 ![alt text](https://github.com/briceshun/MM1-Queueing-Model/blob/master/Pictures/System.PNG?raw=true)

 ## M/M/1 Queueing Model
 The Kendall notation (A/B/N) will be used to define the model. <br>
-A is the <i>arrival distribution</i>, <i>B</i> is the Service Distribution</i>, and </i>N</i> is the number of servers.
+A is the <i>Arrival Distribution</i>, <i>B</i> is the <i>Service Distribution</i>, and </i>N</i> is the <i>Number of Servers</i>.

 ### Model
 <b>Model definition</b>: Markov/Markov/1

 The <i>inter-arrival time </i> and </i>service time</i> follow a memoryless <i>Markovian</i> (exponential) distribution
-The system is independent of the last arrival or service wait-time; This implies that the expected arrival rate λ<sub>n</sub>=λ=0.23 and expected service time s<sub>n</sub>=s=4.55 seconds for all observations.
+The system is independent of the last arrival or service wait-time; This implies that the expected arrival rate λ<sub>n</sub> = λ = 0.23 and expected service time s<sub>n</sub> = s = 4.55 seconds for all observations.

 This is a special case of the Markov Process; the state alternates between arrival and departure.
-For any quantity of vehicles in the system, the next arrival will arrive within 1/λ=4.35 seconds; and the next merging will be within an average of 1/μ=4.55 seconds.
+For any quantity of vehicles in the system, the next arrival will arrive within 1/λ = 4.35 seconds; and the next merging will be within an average of 1/μ = 4.55 seconds.

 ### Assumptions
 * Calling population infinite